"Sometimes the only way to truly understand is to understand you can not understand."

 “What kind of procedure?”
 I asked, getting worried.

 “We implanted a homing beacon inside of you.
 Had we done so before then, we could have taken quick action to rescue you and your fellow Humans.
-Operation Noah actually did place tracking devices within all of your collars; unfortunately, your abductors knew this and simply removed your collars.
+Project Noah actually did place tracking devices within all of your collars; unfortunately, your abductors knew this and simply removed your collars.
 This time, we put it directly into your body in case such an event should happen again.
 As you clearly know, it did, and we followed your signal all the way to the Zgorbian base.”

 “How did you know it was the Zgorbian base?”
 I inquired.